 Richard is hoping to meet with him this week to advise if issues and to advise him of exclusion, possibly Friday.
 Would you please accompany him?
 (Richard - when contact is being made with him he should be advised of being able to bring work colleague or BMA rep if he chooses)

-Mr Colin Weir is the identified case investigator (although I understand he has a #humerous,) however in work to a degree we think.
+Mr Colin Weir is the identified case investigator degree we think.